peruvianidol/11ty-recipes/recipes/add-a-layout.md

 ---
-title: Add a layout template
+title: Add a layout
 ---

-Adding a layout template allows you to nest the content of HTML or Markdown pages.
+Adding a layout allows you to insert the content of multiple HTML or Markdown pages into a common template.

-## Directions
+### Directions

 1. Create a folder in the root of your project called **_includes**
 2. Create a file inside of **_includes** called **base.njk**